oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 #### 6.1.27.2 Document References <a id='document-references-for-informational-advisory-and-security-incident-response'></a>

-It SHALL be tested that at least one item in `$.document.references` exists that has links to an `external` source.
+It SHALL be tested that at least one item in `$.document.references` exists that contains a link to an `external` source.
+The property `category` SHALL be present for this item.

+> Other items MAY exist which do not contain the property `category`.
+> Issuing parties are advised that tools MAY explicitly filter for or prioritize entries that have the contain
+> the property `category` with the value of `external`.

 The relevant values for `$.document.category` are:

 ```
   csaf_informational_advisory
   csaf_security_incident_response
+  csaf_superseded
 ```

 The relevant path for this test is: